Phones · Resale guide

 |---|---|---|

-Remember, these prices can adjust by ₹1,000-2,000 for higher storage variants (e.g., 256GB vs 128GB).
+Note that these prices are for the base storage variant.
+Higher storage options (e.g., 256GB vs 128GB) typically add ₹1,500-₹3,000 to the value.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Oppo F29 in 2026